bbopt/nomad/doc/user_guide/source/LibraryMode.rst

 As a first task, you can create a ``CMakeLists.txt`` for your source code(s) based on the one for the basic example 1.

-..
-TODO add the CMake procedure for an example out of Nomad subdirectories.

 .. code-block:: cmake